-Developing a 1st party and/or zero party data strategy means more than just tracking the data you already have — although that’s a good place to start.
+Developing the 1PD and/or 0PD data strategy means more than just tracking the data you already have — although that’s a good place to start.
 You should analyze your data platform to ensure you are capturing the important data you need.
 You also want to be able to combine customer data points to provide a more complete picture of the customer journey.

 Here are four areas that publishers should consider when building a first party data strategy.

 1) Engage with Web Visitors and Offer Value Exchanges